Santa Khurai

 Santa Khurai is a Meitei: Nupi Maanbi (transgender woman) gender-rights activist, writer, and artist from Manipur, India.
 She is a member of the Indigenous community of Manipur, the Meitei people.
 She is the secretary of the All Manipur Nupi Maanbi Association (AMANA).

-She filed a public interest litigation (PIL) in the Supreme Court of India challenging the constitutional validity of Clauses 12 and 51 of the Guidelines on Blood Donor Selection and Blood Donor Referral, 2017 issued by the National Transfusion Council and the National Aids Control Organization under the Ministry of Health and Family Welfare.
+She filed a public interest litigation (PIL) in the Supreme Court of India,challenging the constitutional validity of Clauses 12 and 51 of the Guidelines on Blood Donor Selection and Blood Donor Referral, 2017, issued by the National Transfusion Council and the National AIDS Control Organization under the Ministry of Health and Family Welfare.

-Khurai has also presented a statement at the 48th United Nations Human Rights Council Session in September 2021 held in Geneva.
-The statement was made on behalf of lesbian, gay, bisexual, transgender and intersex persons from 14 countries from Global East and Global South.
+Khurai has also presented a statement at the 48th session of the United Nations Human Rights Council, held in September 2021 in Geneva.
+The statement was made on behalf of lesbian, gay, bisexual, transgender and intersex persons from 14 countries from the Global East and the Global South.

 Khurai has led trainings of trainers on international human rights law.
 She has also created films Men Shaman of Manipur - Nupa Amaibi supported by Heinrich-Böll-Stiftung, released in 2021 and Nawa – The Spirit of Atey, which won the best film award in the non-fiction film competition section at the Nagaland Film Festival 2019.

+Santa Khurai was invited by the University of California, Berkeley to give a book talk on The Yellow Sparrow: Memoir of a Transgender on March 12, 2025.